Melanogenesis

 This section has been translated automatically.

 Tyrosinase is the key enzyme in melanogenesis.
-It catalyses two different reactions.
-First, it converts tyrosine into dopa and then dopa into DOP-quinone.
-The melanin synthesis rate is largely controlled by systems that regulate the production and activity of tyrosinase.
-The synthesis process takes place in the rough endoplasmic reticulum and in the Golgi apparatus of melanocytes.
-DOPAquinone is oxidized and polymerized to phaeomelanin.
+It catalyzes two different reactions.
+First it converts tyrosine into dopa and then dopa into DOP-quinone.
+The rate of melanin synthesis is largely controlled by systems that regulate the production and activity of tyrosinase.
+The synthesis process takes place in the rough endoplasmic reticulum and in the Golgi apparatus of the melanocytes.

-Tyrosinase-related protein-1 (TYRP1) is an enzyme crucial for the transport of tyrosine to the melanosomes
+The tyrosinase-related protein (tyrosine-related protein-1 = TYRP1) is an enzyme that is crucial for the transport of tyrosine to the melanosomes.

-The maturation of melanosomes takes place in the melanocytes in 4 stages.
-For the transformation of stage I melanosomes into stage II melanosomes, the structural protein MART1 is absolutely necessary.
+The maturation of the melanosomes takes place in the melanocytes in 4 stages.
+The structural protein MART1 (see also MLANA gene) is essential for the transformation of stage I melanosomes into stage II melanosomes.

-Melanin is formed in the skin in increased quantities under the influence of sunlight (see chromophores below) and serves as light protection against the damaging influence of UV radiation.
-Furthermore, the proliferation and differentiation of melanocytes and thus of melanin is increased by growth factors which are formed by keratinocytes and fibroblasts of the skin.
-Antagonistically, the thick head 1 protein (DKK-1) acts via the WNT/beta-catein signaling pathway (see below catenins), which is produced in large quantities in the fibroblasts of the palms.
+Melanin is increasingly formed in the skin when exposed to sunlight (see chromophores below) and serves as light protection against the harmful effects of UV radiation.
+Furthermore, the proliferation and differentiation of melanocytes and thus melanin is increased by growth factors that are produced by keratinocytes and fibroblasts in the skin.
+The Dickkopf-1 protein (DKK-1) has an antagonistic effect via the WNT/beta-catein signaling pathway (see catenins below), which is produced in large quantities in the fibroblasts of the palms.

-The pigment phenotype itself is subject to a complex genetic programme.
-Essentially, pigmentation is controlled by the melanocortin 1 receptor (MC1R) gene, which in turn encodes MC1R, a receptor coupled to a G protein (guanine nucleotide-binding proteins) on the surface of melanocytes.
-MC1-R is regulated by the stimulating pituitary hormones melanocyte-stimulating hormone (MSH), beta-lipotropin and ACTH on the one hand and antagonistically by the agouti-signalling protein on the other.
+The pigment phenotype itself is subject to a complex genetic program.
+Essentially, pigmentation is controlled by the melanocortin-1 receptor (MC1R) gene, which in turn codes for the MC1R protein.
+MC1R is a receptor that is coupled to a G protein (guanine nucleotide-binding protein) on the surface of melanocytes.
+The MC1R protein is regulated on the one hand via the stimulating pituitary hormones: melanocyte-stimulating hormone (MSH), beta-lipotropin and ACTH, and on the other hand in an antagonizing manner via the agouti-signalling protein.

-The synthesis of melanin can be disturbed by genetic predisposition or by genetic damage acquired over time.
-If production is blocked, the dyes in the skin and eyes are also missing, which can lead to different types of pigment defects (see depigmentation below).
-An analogously induced overproduction of melanin leads to the pathological condition of hyperpigmentation.
+The synthesis of melanin can be impaired due to genetic predisposition or genetic damage acquired over time.
+If production is genetically blocked, depending on the mutation (see oculocutaneous albinism), the melanin pigments in the skin, eyes and other organs may also be missing, which can result in various types of pigmentation disorders (see depigmentation below).
+An overproduction of melanin (inflammatory, genetic, solar, hormonal) leads to localized or generalized hyperpigmentation.

 Literature